mybonk/mybonk-wiki/baby-rabbit-holes.md

 In NixOS the following commands are replaced by parameters in the configuration file (`networking.firewall.allowTCPPorts` .etc...) you should not run them manually.
 - `$ sudo ufw allow 9999`: Open port 9999.
 - `$ sudo ufw enable`: In case `ufw` is not running (check with sudo `ufw` status).
-- `$ sudo netstat -lptu`: See what ports are open and what processes listen to them.
+- `$ netstat -ano`: See what ports are open and what processes uses to them.

 ## partitions / filesystems